alecnicolas/colors-app/README.md

 # Colors App
 ## Description
-*Note*: This application was created as a take-home submission for an interview process.
+*Note*: This application was created as a take-home submission for an interview process in 2023.

 This application fetches all the named color swatches for the Saturation and Lightness percentages supplied by the user as per the HSL value from [the color api](https://www.thecolorapi.com).

 #### Running the app